The return analytics Shopify doesn't give you (and why they matter)

 Shopify's native analytics tell you what happened.
 They don't tell you why it keeps happening, where the root cause is, or what to do next.

-The analytics gap isn't theoretical — it's the difference between a merchant who cuts a product because of high returns and a merchant who fixes a size chart and keeps their best seller.
+The gap isn't theoretical.
+It's the difference between cutting a product because returns are high and fixing a size chart to keep your best seller.

-RefundSentry's analytics layer fills that gap: AI reason clustering, variant-level sizing insights, cross-dimensional analysis, signal effectiveness tracking, and refund method trends.
-All working on top of your existing Shopify setup without replacing anything.
+RefundSentry's analytics layer fills that gap: AI reason clustering, variant-level sizing insight, cross-dimensional analysis, signal effectiveness tracking, refund method trends.
+On top of your existing Shopify setup, not replacing anything.

 Install on Shopify and see what your return data has been hiding.